Post-Acute Withdrawal Syndrome is not a term many people are familiar with, although most know about the symptoms.

 The six symptoms listed above are the most common ones that people experience during the post-acute withdrawal stage, but each person is different and so is each type of addiction.

-Many of these may come and go over time, so it’s fundamental to recognize these are only symptoms of withdrawal and usually won’t last for long.
-This makes it necessary to find ways to overcome, or learn how to stabilize them.
+Many of these may come and go over time, so it’s essential to recognize these are only symptoms of withdrawal and usually won’t last for long.
+This makes it necessary to find ways to overcome or learn how to stabilize them.

-Because PAWS is a common trigger for relapse, it is very important that those in recovery manage any of its symptoms as quickly as possible.
+Because Post Acute Withdrawal Syndrome issues can trigger a relapse, it is very important that those in recovery manage any of its symptoms as quickly as possible.

-For people in recovery who are experiencing any of the signs of post-acute withdrawal syndrome, it’s sometimes necessary to stabilize the symptoms for proper self care and to continue putting recovery first without worrying about relapse.
+For people in recovery who are experiencing any of the signs of post-acute withdrawal syndrome, it’s necessary to stabilize the symptoms with appropriate self-care tips and to continue putting recovery first without worrying about relapse.

 5 Ways to Stabilize Post-Acute Withdrawal Syndrome Symptoms